cuiyh/YtcSub-Boost-FAQ/README.md

 You can also purchase points directly.

 # 3.Can I publish channel information continuously?
 Will automatically delete more than two consecutive channel information.
+For users who repeatedly violate the rules, the account will be closed.

 # 4.Other
 If you have further questions, you can send an email to cyhlife@gmail.com.
 I will reply to you when I have time.
 Thank you!